Deraidos/Deraidos/README.md

 ## Hi there 👋

-- 💼 UX Designer, IT Implementer
+- 💼 IT Implementation and UX Designer
 - 🔧 Freelance Frontend Web Developer
 - 🔭 Interested in Web Development.
 Specializing in clean UI and joyful UX
 - 🌱 Currently learning more about: